rms-consult/IDRT/IDRT.md

 104 | "No rides are possible between the requested start & end point and time."
 105 | "Ride request can't be satisfied for this number of passengers."
 106 | "The bookable option can not be satisfied: {name}."
 200 | "Ride request can't be satisfied at this time.
-The availablility will be monitored."
+The availability will be monitored."

 ### Customer (POST)
 Transfers the customer data which is necessary to conclude a contract between DRT-service provider and customer.
 It is recommended to create shadow accounts only and keep customers in separate groups for each MaaS-platform.